sharkir03/IDAssignment1/README.md

 ## Features

-- Introduction: Personal Particulars of Hinata
+- Introduction - Personal Particulars of Hinata
-- Education & Work: Educations History and Work Experience of Hinata
+- Education & Work - Educations History and Work Experience of Hinata
-- Personal Works: Personal projects done by Hinata
+- Personal Works - Personal projects done by Hinata

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Introduction - Personal Particulars of Hinata
-- ...
+- Education & Work - Educations History and Work Experience of Hinata

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Personal Works - Personal projects done by Hinata
 ### Features Left to Implement
-- Another feature idea
+- More contact options

 ## Technologies Used